-Were you asking the question: Is Nicaragua safe to travel in 2020?
+Were you asking the question: Is Nicaragua safe to travel to?

 Nicaragua is one of the most beautiful countries in Central America and the world and is somewhat of an undiscovered gem to this day.